robtuley/world.rainchasers.com/src/new-zealand.md

 When to go
 ----------

-Kayaking occurs year-round, but the main season is from Oct-April.
+Kayaking occurs year-round, but the main season is from Nov-April.
 Paddling is possible outside this season in the winter months but be prepared for the cold.

 How to get there
 ----------------